Neurogenetics Curriculum

 4. D.The UPD15 subtype has the mildest behavioral phenotype among PWS subtypes, so this episode is unlikely to be related to the underlying syndrome

 Prader-Willi syndrome is characterized by profound hyperphagia that drives food-seeking behavior, which can escalate to aggressive confrontations when food access is restricted.
 Environmental management — structured meal plans, food security, locked food storage — is the cornerstone of management.
-The maternal UPD15 subtype (as opposed to paternal deletion) carries higher rates of ASD and, when psychosis occurs, it can be severe.
+The maternal UPD15 subtype has substantially higher rates of affective psychosis (~60% in adulthood) than the paternal deletion subtype (~17%).
 Rigidity, tantrums, and skin picking (OCD-like features) are also prominent.
 Liberalizing the diet would worsen obesity and its life-threatening complications.
 Understanding the genetic subtype (deletion vs. UPD) informs the behavioral risk profile.

 3. A 24-year-old man with previously stable intellectual disability and no prior psychiatric history develops personality changes, impulsivity, and depression over 12 months.
 His liver function tests are mildly elevated, and he has a subtle resting tremor.
 Which neurogenetic condition should be urgently excluded?